 For starters, when you’re asking for reviews, you need to make the process as convenient as possible.
 You should also be ready to incentivize them to participate in your gig.
 So how can we do it?

-There are several ways to ask customers for a review; you can try, for example, sending an email because of its reach.
-You can also prepare a giveaway package for all customers leaving a review on your page.
+There are several ways to ask customers for a review.
+For example, you can try sending an email because of its reach.
+Furthermore, you can prepare a giveaway package for all customers leaving a review on your page.

 Email campaigns asking for reviews are among the best strategies to get new reviews.